Gusztáv Sebes: Playing career

-Manager career
+Managerial career

-National team
+Hungary national team

 In 1948, Sebes, along with Béla Mandik and Gábor Kompóti-Kléber, was part of a three-man committee that took charge of the Hungary national football team.
 However, by 1949, with the title of Deputy Minister of Sport, Sebes was in sole charge and was given complete control of planning for the national side.
 He was inspired by the Austrian Wunderteam and the Italian team that won two World Cups in the 1930s.
 Both teams were predominantly drawn from one or two clubs, and Sebes wanted a similar system in Hungary.
 In January 1949, when Hungary became a Communist state, the resulting nationalisation of football clubs gave Sebes the opportunity.
 The two biggest Hungarian clubs at the time were Ferencvárosi TC and MTK Hungária FC.
 However, while the secret police (the ÁVH) took over MTK, Ferencváros was considered unsuitable because of its right wing and nationalist traditions.
 Sebes turned instead to Kispest AC, and the club was taken over by the Hungarian Ministry of Defence; it became the Hungarian Army team and was subsequently renamed Budapest Honvéd SE.

 The Kispest AC team already included Ferenc Puskás and József Bozsik, but army conscription now enabled Honvéd to recruit Sándor Kocsis, Zoltán Czibor, and László Budai from Ferencvárosi TC; Gyula Lóránt from Vasas SC; and goalkeeper Gyula Grosics.
 Sebes was effectively able to use Honvéd as a training camp for the national team.
 Meanwhile, at MTK, coach Márton Bukovi began using the vital 4-2-4 formation, later adopted by Sebes.
 In particular, Bukovi, together with Péter Palotás and Nándor Hidegkuti, pioneered the crucial deep lying centre-forward position.
 Other MTK players, Mihály Lantos and József Zakariás, provided the Mighty Magyars with a solid defence.